antonioxdias/qmk_firmware/keyboards/cv_pad/readme.md

 ## Firmware

 Powered by QMK.
 To update the firmware fork this repo, [setup qmk](https://docs.qmk.fm/#/newbs_getting_started), make your changes then compile with `qmk compile -kb cv_pad -km default`.
-Flash the output file with [https://github.com/qmk/qmk_toolbox](qmk toolbox).
+Flash the output file with [qmk toolbox](https://github.com/qmk/qmk_toolbox).

 To reset cv_pad, using the default keymap, quickly mash the left button 10+ times, and the controller will go into bootloader mode.